WOXY (FM): Programming

-2004–10: Max FM
+2004–2010: Max FM

 First Broadcasting rebranded WOXY as X97-7, broadcasting a satellite-fed modern rock format.
 In August 2005, the station was relaunched as "Max FM", an adult hits format without disc jockeys, similar in style to the syndicated Jack FM brand.

-2010–present: La Mega 97.7
+2010–2024: La Mega 97.7

 In October 2010, First Broadcasting entered into a local marketing agreement for the WOXY-FM frequency with TSJ News Incorporated, a Spanish-language media company in Cincinnati, Ohio.
 TSJ assumed operation of WOXY and the station switched to a Spanish variety format, branded as "La Mega 97.7", on November 15, 2011.

 TSJ News' licensee TSJ Radio, LLC acquired WOXY from First Broadcasting effective March 20, 2015, at a purchase price of $900,000.

 La Mega broadcasts originate from a studio at TSJ's headquarters in Blue Ash, Ohio.
 Most daytime dayparts have Spanish-speaking disc jockeys, including morning and afternoon drive times.
 In addition to Spanish variety music, La Mega broadcasts community information and announcements targeted toward the Greater Cincinnati Latino community.

 On March 4, 2019, Lazo Media LLC acquired WOXY from TSJ Radio, LLC.

+On August 21, 2024, the pending sale of WOXY to longtime broadcaster Randy Michaels was announced.

+2024-present: 97.7/106.7 The Oasis

+On October 1, 2024, WOXY changed their format from Spanish variety to a simulcast of adult hits-formatted WNKR 106.7 FM Williamstown, Kentucky, branded as "97.7/106.7 The Oasis".